If you have obtained your ESTA authorisation, but your passport is due to expire before the end

 to be more of an ‘unlawful’ person than one who stays within the allocated time frame.

-the U.S. altogether, for either 3 or 10 years.
-This depends on the length of time that you
+completely, for a period of either 3 or 10 years, depending on the length of time that you have

-have overstayed the original 90 days.
-Another reason your ESTA may no longer be valid is if
+overstayed the original 90 days.
+Another reason your ESTA may no longer be valid is if you have

-you have visited the U.S. under the ESTA authorisation and carried out activities which are
+visited the U.S. under the ESTA authorisation and carried out activities that are not permitted

-not permitted by the authorisation, such as getting a job.
+by the authorisation, such as getting a job as ESTA does not cover being employed in the U.S.